 The base and middle configurations employ a 70 kW/180 Nm permanent magnet synchronous motor.
 This motor draws energy from a 30.7 kWh Blade LFP battery pack in the base configuration and a 44.9 kWh Blade LFP battery pack in the middle configuration.

 The base configuration provides a range of 301 km (NEDC), and the middle configuration allows a noticeably longer range of 405 km (NEDC).
-Both these configurations feature 16-inch alloy wheels with 195/60 R16 tyres.
+Both these feature 16-inch alloy wheels with 195/60 R16 tyres.

 The top-end BYD Dolphin, which should make it to Australia, gets a more potent permanent magnet synchronous motor that generates 130 kW (177 PS) and 290 mm of torque.
 An MIIT filing that we have accessed has shown that it can attain a top speed of 160 km/h.
-Its battery pack is the same 44.9 kWh unit as that of the middle configuration, but it gives a slightly lower range of 401 km (NEDC).
+Its battery pack is the same 44.9 kWh unit as that of the middle configuration, but it produces a slightly lower range of 401 km (NEDC).

 |BYD Dolphin Specification||Base Variant||Mid Variant||Top-end Variant|